WarStalkeR/OpenXcomExMore/README.md

 # OpenXcom Extended More Plans
 1\.
 Increase craft weapons/system limit to 6 in code.
 2\.
 Add motion-scanner stats, similar to medikit and script integration.
 3\.
-More depth to base defense: range (in units) for defense facilities.
+Scripting links between geoscape and battlescape (i.e. fetching craft data).
 4\.
 Prefab kits for fast base deployment.
 More expensive than normal facilities.
 5\.
+Crafts, UFOs and weapons altitude/depth separation and rework.
-Geoscape base engagement with targets at range (similar to dogfight)?
+6\.
+Geoscape base engagement with targets at range (similar to dogfight).

 # OpenXcom Extended More Far Fetched Plans
 1\.
 Real-Time (with Pause) Geoscape Combat: inspired by X-COM: Apocalypse